backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Thermoregulation/ThermoregulationLab.md

 $$\dot{Q} = kS\frac{T_2-T_1}{l}$$

 where $S$ is the surface area of the animal, an easy thing to measure on the cylindrical model, and $k$ is the thermal conductivity of the insulator – air in this case ($0.024\ Wm^{-1}K^{-1}$ for 25°C air).
 The temperatures $T_2$ and $T_1$ are two temperatures at some distance $l$ from each other.
 We could assume that $T_1$ is the temperature of the mouse and that $T_2$ is the temperature of the air at some location, but which location should we use?  $T_1$, $T_2$ and $l$ are meant to reflect a temperature difference across some insulator – maybe a layer of fur – but what should we do when air itself is the insulator?
 If we assume that the thickness of insulation is very small – perhaps the distance from the mouse to the first molecule of air, then the calculated heat flux would be very large (due to dividing by a very small $l$).
 Of course, in this case the air molecule would quickly heat up, destroying the temperature gradient (the two temps would be equal), making our calculation meaningless.
 If instead we assume that $T_2$ is some distance far away from the mouse – perhaps across the room – then the intervening air will not change in temperature, but our calculated heat flux would be ridiculously small.
 The most appropriate option is to assume that $T_2$ is “ambient air temperature” and that $l$ is the thickness of the **boundary layer** (see below in Terms & Equations) of air around the mouse.
-Boundary layers are often difficult to measure exactly, but for a mouse sitting in (relatively) still air, we will assume that the boundary layer is approximately $0.4\ cm$ thick, allowing us to calculate a reasonable heat flow from the mouse due to conduction into the air.
+Boundary layers are often difficult to measure exactly, but for a mouse sitting in absolutely still air (other than natural convection), we could assume that the boundary layer is approximately $0.4\ cm$ thick.
+That then could become the "distance" between the warm mouse and the ambient air temperature in the heat flow equation above.

 Should we next worry about the outside of the mouse cooling down faster than the inside of the mouse, leading to temperature gradients within the mouse?
 These gradients do affect calculations of heat flux in animals, but we do not need to worry in this case.
 The thermal conductivity ($k$) of our aluminum mouse ($205\ Wm^{-1}K^{-1}$) is very high compared to that of muscle and fat ($<1\ Wm^{-1}K^{-1}$), let alone air or fur, so heat will flow much more rapidly within the mouse than outside the mouse.
 In other words, all parts of the mouse model will stay at a uniform temperature, unlike an actual animal in which the core is generally warmer than the surface.